 Another threat to the value of your property are foreclosures and short sales in your neighborhood.
 These affect your property value by skewing the comparable sales in your neighborhood down.

-For example, you have a 3 bedroom, 2 bath, 1500 square foot home.
+For example, you have a 3 bedroom, 2 baths, 1500 square foot home.
 One comparable home sold for $350,000 and another sold for $340,000.
-A third home was foreclosed on and it sold for $200,000.
+A third home was foreclosed on, and it sold for $200,000.
 This foreclosure significantly impacts the comparable prices and could decrease the price of your property.

 Having short sales and especially foreclosures on your street decreases the value of your home.
 Even if they are not direct comparables, as in same square footage and the number of bedrooms and baths, they are in your immediate neighborhood, so can make the entire area depreciate in value.

 If a neighborhood has a lot of foreclosures or short sales, prospective buyers may be hesitant to purchase there because they are not sure if it is stable and may worry about the future value of their home.
 How would you feel about buying a home next to a house that had just been foreclosed on?
 If you were still interested in buying after learning of this, you would likely try to negotiate the price down.